The Kirkby Project: Location and transportation

-The site for proposed stadium is 4 miles from Goodison Park in the suburb of Kirkby, population 42,000.
-Fans are divided on whether Everton should relocate.
-The most common reason given by those who do not wish for the club to relocate is that Kirkby is outside Liverpool and in the neighbouring borough of Knowsley.
-Alternatively, it is perceived by some that Liverpool's city boundaries are outdated and that the next boundary revision should see South Sefton and Knowsley incorporated into Liverpool.
+The site for the proposed stadium was 4 miles from Goodison Park in the suburb of Kirkby, population 42,000.

 Concerns were raised by those who oppose the development that public transport for spectators may be limited as the site's location is 8 miles from Liverpool city centre.

 The stadium was praised as being the "best served transportation wise of any stadium in the north west if not the UK" by Keith Wyness.
 Steer Davies Gleave, the company responsible for the transport arrangements at major stadiums in the country (notably Wembley Stadium and Emirates Stadium), later suggested the phrasing by Wyness used was inaccurate and "comprehensive" would be a more fitting description.

-The site is located adjacent to the M57 and A580 East Lancashire Road with the M58 close by.
+The proposed site was located adjacent to the M57 and A580 East Lancashire Road with the M58 close by.
 These major roads link to the main north west motorways of the M6 and the M62.
-However, there are concerns amongst some fans, Merseytravel, and Network Rail that the existing bus network and local railway station will not be able to cope with the demand for a 50,401-capacity stadium.
+However, there were concerns amongst some fans, Merseytravel, and Network Rail that the existing bus network and local railway station will not be able to cope with the demand for a 50,401-capacity stadium.

-Whilst the railway station is a short distance away from the stadium and has a direct access to Liverpool, Wigan and Manchester city centres, only has one track and one platform (these are split into 2, with one half for trains to Liverpool, the other for trains to Wigan and Manchester), there were no plans to adds platforms or a second track.
-The costs of adding a second platform and a second rail track over the nearby motorway are expensive.
-Three trains currently leave the station per hour in all directions; however Merseytravel have agreed that extra Liverpool services will be implemented on match days, meaning up to five six-carriage trains will be used.

-The club are also paying for an additional 170 or more bus services to take fans to and from the stadium before and after each game.
-Tesco has pledged to build a 30-bay bus station on the site of nearby Kirkby athletic stadium should planning permission be granted.
-The bus station will be one of the largest and busiest in Merseyside.
-It is expected to process upwards of 16,000 fans on a match day.

-Opinion is divided between both Everton supporters and Kirkby residents on the project.
-Some believe that the associated traffic problems may bring the town centre to a stand-still, whilst many others believe the stadium will be a catalyst for Kirkby's regeneration.